Ibrox Parish Church: The Boys' Brigade

 The church is also the home of the Boys' Brigade Glasgow Battalion's Headquarters and the 163rd Glasgow Company, a stone's throw away from Ibrox Stadium which hosted the 1983 Centenary Service.

 Richmond Hope

-Since September 2016, Richmond's Hope has been using the church to provide bereavement services for children to explore their feelings & find ways of coping.
+Since September 2016, Richmond's Hope has been using the church to provide bereavement services for children to explore their feelings and find ways of coping.